jonathankellyva/vdc-helper/README.md

 #### Job Response Editor

 * Allow selecting a response template that should be automatically filled in by default.

 * Automatically fill in the max budget for the bid.

+* Highlight in-perp ads in red and other ads in green, and add GVAA links, just like is done on the Job Details page.

 #### Statistics Page